Kalamazoo Wings

 The Kalamazoo Wings, nicknamed the K-Wings, are a mid-level professional ice hockey team in Kalamazoo, Michigan.
 A member of the ECHL's Western Conference, Central Division, they play in the 5,113-seat Wings Event Center.
-They are the affiliate of the Columbus Blue Jackets of the National Hockey League, and the Cleveland Monsters of the American Hockey League.
+They are the affiliate of the Vancouver Canucks of the National Hockey League, and the Abbotsford Canucks of the American Hockey League.

 Kalamazoo is home to the "Green Ice Game".
 Played since 1982 on St. Patrick's Day, it is one of the most celebrated games in minor league hockey.
-The team has sought to duplicate the game's success with the Pink Ice Game (Valentine's Day), the Orange Ice Game (Halloween), the Lavender Ice game (Hockey Fights Cancer) and the Rainbow Ice game (Pride Night).
+The team has sought to duplicate the game's success with the Pink Ice Game (Valentine's Day), the Orange Ice Game (Halloween), the Lavender Ice game (Hockey Fights Cancer) and the Rainbow Ice game.

 History

 The team began in the 1999–2000 season as the United Hockey League's Madison Kodiaks in Madison, Wisconsin.
 After one season in Madison, the franchise moved to Kalamazoo, where it renamed itself the Wings in honor of the original Wings that had played in the International Hockey League from 1974 through 2000.
-The new Wings obtained the right to use the old Wings' name and logo, as well as using the original team's history as its own.
+The new K-Wings obtained the rights to use the original team's name, colors, logos, and history as their own.

 The K-Wings played in the UHL from October 2000 until June 1, 2009, when they withdrew because of concerns that the league, which had renamed itself the International Hockey League in 2007, might go bankrupt.
 Eight days later, the K-Wings joined the ECHL.
 From September 13, 2012 until the end of the 2014–15 season, the Wings had an affiliation with the American Hockey League's Chicago Wolves.
 They were also affiliated with the National Hockey League's Columbus Blue Jackets and Vancouver Canucks as well as their AHL affiliates the Springfield Falcons and Utica Comets, respectively.

 Prior to the 2015–16 season, the ECHL required teams to only have one official NHL/AHL affiliate, leading to the K-Wings only keeping their Columbus affiliation and the Blue Jackets' new AHL affiliate, the Lake Erie Monsters.
 They ended their affiliation with the Blue Jackets after one season and affiliated with the Tampa Bay Lightning and Syracuse Crunch for the 2016–17 season.
 They changed again for the 2017–18 season to the Canucks and Comets, their previous affiliates for several seasons.